Gravitational Wave Probe of Singlet-Doublet Dark Matter Induced Radiative Neutrino Mass: Phase Transition and Gravitational waves

 In the early universe, phase transitions (PTs) proceed via thermal tunneling \cite{Quiros:1999jp,Hindmarsh:2020hop}.
 The PT tunneling rate is quantified as $\Gamma(T)\approx T^4 \left(S_3(T)/2 \pi T\right)^{3/2} \exp({-S_3(T)/T})$, where $S_3(T)$ is the $3D$ Euclidean action.
 Here we will discuss important parameters that we have used to calculate GWs spectrum with the help of publicly available software \texttt{CosmoTransitions}\footnote{https://github.com/clwainwright/CosmoTransitions }\cite{Wainwright:2011kj}.

 When the Universe cools down to the electroweak scale, the effective potential ($V_{\text{eff}}$), which at high temperatures has its minimum at the origin (the unbroken phase), begins to develop a new minimum at a non-zero field value (the broken phase) through a FOPT.
 The temperature at which the two minima become degenerate is called the critical temperature ($T_c$).
-Just below this temperature, bubbles of the true vacuum start to form, and they eventually expand and collide, generating GWs.
+Just below this temperature, bubbles of the true vacuum start to form, and they expand and eventually collide, generating GWs.
 This temperature is called the transition temperature ($T_*$).
-For a typical transition with negligible supercooling and reheating, the nucleation temperature $T_n$ is the temperature at which at least one bubble of the true vacuum per Hubble volume starts to nucleate.
-In this scenario $T_n \approx T_* $.
+In the literature, there is no precise definition of the transition temperature, as it varies from case to case \cite{Athron:2023xlk}.
+The choice of $T_\star$ may change the peak GW amplitude and frequency by several orders of magnitude \cite{Athron:2023rfq}.
+For a typical transition with negligible supercooling and reheating, the nucleation temperature $T_n$ is the temperature at which at least one bubble of the true vacuum per Hubble volume starts to nucleate, we will use the most common choice of $T_\star$, i.e, $T_\star \approx T_n $ because it is expected to indicate the start of the phase transition.
 One can define the inverse duration of the PT w.r.t Hubble expansion rate, $H_n$ at the nucleation temperature, calculated as \cite{Eichhorn:2020upj},

 We can define the strength of the PT as the ratio of the vacuum energy density to that of the radiation bath \cite{Eichhorn:2020upj},

 where $\rho_R=(g_* \pi^2/30) ~ T^4_n$, and $g_*$ is the relativistic DoF in the radiation bath at $T_n$ and $\Delta V_{\text{eff}}$ is the potential difference between the unbroken and broken phase.